Skip to content

 Countries Romania;

-Topics Care economy; Care inequalities; Care innovations; Care integration/ coordination; Dementia care and support; Economics of LTC; Gender and care; LTC Reforms; New models of care; Prevention and rehabilitation and LTC; Unpaid / informal care;
+Topics Ageing in place; Care economy; Care inequalities; Care innovations; Care integration/ coordination; Dementia care and support; Economics of LTC; Gender and care; LTC Reforms; New models of care; Prevention and rehabilitation and LTC; Unpaid / informal care;

 Methods Comparative policy analysis; Literature reviews and synthesis; Mixed methods; Policy analysis; Quantitative data analysis; Surveys; Theory of Change;